Geological modelling: Reservoir quality

 Reservoir quality parameters almost always include porosity and permeability, but may include measures of clay content, cementation factors, and other factors that affect the storage and deliverability of fluids contained in the pores of those rocks.
 Geostatistical techniques are most often used to populate the cells with porosity and permeability values that are appropriate for the rock type of each cell.

 Fluid saturation

 Most rock is completely saturated with groundwater.
 Sometimes, under the right conditions, some of the pore space in the rock is occupied by other liquids or gases.
 In the energy industry, oil and natural gas are the fluids most commonly being modelled.
-The preferred methods for calculating hydrocarbon saturations in a geologic model incorporate an estimate of pore throat size, the densities of the fluids, and the height of the cell above the water contact, since these factors exert the strongest influence on capillary action, which ultimately controls fluid saturations.
+The preferred methods for calculating hydrocarbon saturations in a geological model incorporate an estimate of pore throat size, the densities of the fluids, and the height of the cell above the water contact, since these factors exert the strongest influence on capillary action, which ultimately controls fluid saturations.